 In a pressured housing market people will always seek ingenious ways of selling properties, but not all of them will work.
 Raffling off a house may be newsworthy, but it’s unlikely to become a viable alternative to a good solicitors’ property centre or estate agent.

-Jamie Robertson is a solicitor in our Residential Conveyancing team.
-For further information and advice about buying or selling property in Scotland, please contact Jamie or a member of the Conveyancing team.
+David Mathieson is a Partner in our Residential Conveyancing team.
+For further information and advice about buying or selling property in Scotland, please contact David or a member of the Conveyancing team.